-A good air quality implies the absence of chemical pollutants and solid particulate matter.
-A poor air quality suggests the presence of high levels of contaminants, making the air a health risk for people, animals, and ecosystems.
+Good air quality implies the absence of chemical pollutants and solid particulate matter.
+Poor air quality suggests the presence of high levels of contaminants, making the air a health risk for people, animals, and ecosystems.
 Air pollution significantly affects the air quality of an area.
 Burning fossil fuels to support modern human activities contributes to air pollution.

 Aquatic ecosystems are communities of organisms that live and thrive underwater.
 They include lakes, swamps, rivers, oceans, etc. Overfishing, ocean pollution, ocean acidification, ocean warming, and the introduction of invasive species are some human activities that have caused extensive damage to aquatic communities.

 Threatened and endangered species are those that are at risk of extinction.
 They are at this risk either due to decreased populations or habitat loss.
 Humans and our activities have a significant role in both these cases.
 Our overconsumption of resources and invasion of natural environments and habitats have disturbed the natural order of ecosystems.
 We are causing a change in the environment at a rate faster than species can cope with.
 This results in a decrease in their populations.
 Also, clearing forests and grasslands to make way for agriculture has caused species to lose their natural habitats.
 Studying the behaviour of current threatened and endangered species can help in the effective prediction and assessment of impacts on the environment.